Merchants • 8 min read

 - Make a request to your endpoint (e.g.,

-curl http://localhost:3000/weather) - The server responds with a 402 Payment Required, including payment instructions in the body
+curl -i http://localhost:3000/weather) - The server responds with a 402 Payment Required, including payment instructions in the base64 encoded

 - Retry the request with the